 Finally, let’s discuss WOARO.
 Many aspects of the character can be approached through its prism.

 - What does your character want (internal and external)?

-- What obstacle stands in their way (internal and external)?
+- What obstacles stand in their way (internal and external)?

 - What actions do they take, and how do they respond?

-These questions communicate and define your character—right from the beginning on the very first pages of your script (and if you take internal wants and obstacles, long before).
+These questions can help shape your character—right from the first page of your script (and if you take internal wants and obstacles into account, long before).

 Placing your characters in action forces you (and them) to make choices about who they are.
 Whether you outline beforehand or work on it the day of writing, it is ALWAYS about making choices.